Usage

 Exit visual mode |

-In Normal mode, p pastes the yanked block.
+In Normal mode, p pastes the yanked block at the cursor position, replacing characters in place.

 Structure